glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/DC/Error Detection and Correction.md

 if we want to find n errors then minimum humming distance is :: $d_min = n+1$ ^1608472613443
 #### How the codewords are generated?
-codewords are generated such a way that
+- **Using parity code** ::codewords are generated such a way that every time parity checker checks the datawords gets true
+-

 ###  Parity